FAQ

 How is this different from Meetup?

 Meetup helps people browse events.
-Polis assigns bounded invitations, measures durable ties privately, bans ads and status games, and is governed as civic infrastructure.
+Social Media 2 assigns bounded invitations, measures durable ties privately, bans ads and status games, and is governed as civic infrastructure.